 Students are not permitted to make their own repairs.

-The University reserves the right to inspect bags, rooms and apartments for fire, health, safety and alleged policy violations in addition to scheduled health and safety inspections and take appropriate steps to resolve any unsafe or unsanitary conditions.
-Generally, a student’s right to privacy will be respected.
-However, when the University becomes aware of reasonable information suggesting a student may be in violation of University policy and/or the housing contract, the Dean of Students or Director of Public Safety, or their designee, may authorize a room/apartment inspection.
+The University reserves the right to inspect bags, rooms/apartments, and student personal belongings/property/vehicles including but not limited to cell phone, computer and other means of communications, for alleged policy, fire, health, and safety violations in addition to scheduled health and safety inspections and take appropriate steps to resolve any unsafe or unsanitary conditions.
 Bag checks may be completed either inside or outside a building by any University staff member.
 Room or apartments that are not being kept in an acceptable manner may be subject to weekly or bi-weekly inspections and/or residents may be reassigned.

 It is the responsibility of residents to always be courteous and to maintain reasonable conditions for studying throughout the day.
 The right to study and sleep precedes any other privileges such as visitation and/or excessive noise.
-Noise levels should be limited so as not to disturb other residents.
-(24 Hour Courtesy Hours).
+Noise levels should be limited so as not to disturb other residents - there are always 24 Hour Courtesy Hours.
 The Department of Residence Life and Housing has the responsibility to determine Quiet Hours guidelines for all residence hall facilities.
 Quiet Hours are defined as hours in which residents and visitors shall be quiet as determined by the Department of Residence Life and Housing.
 The Residence Hall Council of each residence hall determines the specific quiet hour timeframe from the Residence Life and Housing guidelines.
 If a student has more than two violations involving the volume of their stereo, etc., they may be required to remove all stereo components, etc. from their residence hall room.

 All residence halls including apartments are smoke-free.
 Smoking is only permitted at designated gazebos.
 Hookahs, vaporizers and other smoking devices are not permitted in any residence halls including apartments.
 Students who are found smoking in the residence halls may be assessed a fine and/or conduct review.